 In working as a locum contractor, we understand that it’s important to ensure that you make financial decisions that are not only beneficial to your situation, but that are compliant to the prevailing legislation.
 There are a variety of ways in which a locum can develop a relationship with a client practice, and it’s really important to ensure that you make an informed decision on your financial status and, in particular, are aware of and working within all regulations, including the IR35 framework.

 We do not dictate what arrangements you make and cannot recommend any specific avenue.
 It is essential that you take professional, specific financial advice from an accredited source.
 However, we have collated a range of Financial Service Providers who deem themselves experts on IR35, and who have veterinary locum specific options available.
+The Financial Service Providers we have collated are also on the preferred supplier lists (PSL) for the corporate veterinary group PSLs we have seen so far.
 They will be able to answer questions that you have and guide you to the best options for you moving forward.
 It’s worth noting that any financial supplier that you engage is independent of any agency and so portable to whatever work you undertake.